-This series of online training and testing is all about the understanding of the coat types, the different styling components within the coat types and the proper products, tools and equipment to use on the various coat types.
+This online training and testing series is all about understanding the coat types, the different styling components within the coat types, and the proper products, tools, and equipment to use on the various coat types.

-Vivian Nash, owner of the Nash Academy, a school with an international reputation for excellence in education, understands the value of a solid foundation about the canine to begin a career and knows the importance of continuing education to have a successful career.
+Vivian Nash, the Nash Academy owner, a school with an international reputation for excellence in education, understands the value of a solid foundation about the canine to begin a career and knows the importance of continuing education to have a successful career.

-The UCCS utilizes the Nash Academy online courses for the theory portion of the program and the International Judges Association for Dog Grooming Competition Arena, Salons and Schools for the onsite practical skills testing.
+The UCCS utilizes the Nash Academy online courses for the program's theory portion and the International Judges Association for Dog Grooming Competition Arena, Salons and Schools for the onsite practical skills testing.